BackyardBrains/Heart-and-Brain-SpikerBox/README.md

 # Heart and Brain SpikerBox

-This is repository for BackyardBrains' [Plant SpikerBox](https://backyardbrains.com/products/plantspikerbox) product.
+This is repository for BackyardBrains' [Heart and Brain SpikerBox](https://backyardbrains.com/products/heartAndBrainSpikerBox) product.